Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Mechanical Ventilation.md

 	- Pressure-regulated volume control
 	- Volume support
 	- Volume assured pressure support
+## Pressure Regulated Volume Control
+- The user sets a target tidal volume (as in volume control modes)
+- The ventilator performs an assessment of the dynamic lung compliance over the course of three initial calibrating breaths
+- Using this data, it then determines the appropriate pressure level required to achieve the prescribed tidal volume
+- Advantages:
+	- Square pressure waveform favours early and sustained lung unit recruitment
+	- Mean airway pressure is as high as with PCV
+	- Pressure is minimised for any given prescribed tidal volume
+	- A minute volume is guaranteed, preserving a degree of control over PaCO2
 # Ventilator Options
 - Mode
 - Fraction of inspired oxygen $F_\text{i}\ce{O2}$